Curriculum | Transforming Conflict, p. 19 |

 Activating Prior Knowledge |

-Note to the teacher: Record responses to the Say: We are going to focus on making our class a caring community To begin, let’s brainstorm responses to these two
+Note to the teacher: Record responses to the questions below in a central location so students can reference their ideas throughout the lesson.
+Say: We are going to focus on making our class a caring community and understanding why a caring community is important.
+To begin, let’s brainstorm responses to these two questions:

 Core Instruction |